TykTechnologies/tyk-operator/docs/development.md

 Since Tyk Operator is not deployed on your cluster, it cannot access your Tyk installation.
-So, before setting up the credentials for `TYK_URL`, please make sure that your Tyk service is accessible in your local machine, please see [here](#check-if-the-environment-is-working) for details.
+So, before setting up the credentials for `TYK_URL`, please make sure that your Tyk service is accessible in your local machine.
+Please see [here](#check-if-the-environment-is-working) for details.

 ### Specify Tyk Version